KaustubhPatange/Gear-VPN/README.md

   - [Workmanager](https://developer.android.com/topic/libraries/architecture/workmanager) - An API that makes it easy to schedule deferrable, asynchronous tasks that are expected to run even if the app exits or the device restarts.
 - [DataStore](https://developer.android.com/topic/libraries/architecture/datastore) - Jetpack DataStore is a data storage solution that allows you to store key-value pairs or typed objects with protocol buffers.
 - [Dependency Injection](https://developer.android.com/training/dependency-injection) -
-  - [Hilt-Dagger](https://dagger.dev/hilt/) - Standard library to incorporate Dagger dependency injection into an Android application.
-  - [Hilt-ViewModel](https://developer.android.com/training/dependency-injection/hilt-jetpack) - DI for injecting `ViewModel`.
+  - [Dagger 2](https://dagger.dev/) - A fully static, compile-time dependency injection framework for Java, Kotlin, and Android.
 - [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java.
 - [Moshi](https://github.com/square/moshi) - A modern JSON library for Kotlin and Java.
 - [Lottie](https://github.com/airbnb/lottie-android) - Render beautiful animations straight from After effects.